Nashua, New Hampshire: Health care

 There are two hospitals in Nashua, St. Joseph Hospital and Southern New Hampshire Health System.

 Notable people

 In popular culture

 An episode of MTV's MADE was filmed in 2004 at Nashua High School North.

 Russian dressing was created in Nashua by James E. Colburn, likely in the 1910s.

+In the American version of The Office, a branch of the fictional paper company Dunder Mifflin is located in Nashua and features in several episodes.